djellalmohamedaniss/uncontroversial-debate-solver/readme.md

 # uncontroversial-debate-solver

 this is a school project on argumentation systems, where our goal is to pick the right expert to make a debate uncontroversial.
+The paper can be found [here](http://helios.mi.parisdescartes.fr/~moraitis/webpapers/Moraitis-COMMA12b.pdf)

 ## Installation